nanobox-io/nanobox-guides/articles/shared/javascript-runtime.md

 # Javascript Runtime
-Many handy tools for tasks such as dependency management, asset compilation, etc. require Node.js, npm, and/or other javascript tools.
 Including Node.js in your app can done by adding the following options to the `code.build` section of your boxfile.yml.

 ## Include Node.js in Your boxfile.yml